 In this article, let us look at some of the cockatiel mutations that have come about over the last few decades.
 Cockatiel mutations did not happen in the wild, but from breeders experimenting with different colors.

-Over the past fifty years or so, breeders round the world have managed to make wonderful color mutations from normal grey cockatiels that were originally found in the wild.
+Over the past fifty years or so, breeders around the world have managed to make wonderful color mutations from normal grey cockatiels that were originally found in the wild.

 The Normal Grey

 This is the natural form of a cockatiel and is the most common variety that we all know today.

 The cinnamon mutation was established in Belgium in the late 1960s.

 Cinnamons can vary widely in their shade of color and the adult cocks tend to be darker.
 The eyes and legs are lighter than that of the normal grey cockatiel.